 Keep moving.
 Whether you resort to the gym or head for the slopes, keeping up your activity level, well hydrated and adequately clothed, help keep you healthy, too.
 Check out Anna’s blog on the subject for a little winter exercise inspiration.

 Supplement wisely.
 I recommend a few winter basics to keep on hand with daily dosing suggestions, but recommend double doses for folks who get sick or who are exposed to illness.

-Replace lost sunlight with vitamin D3 1-2 drops daily to keep your vitamin D levels normal.
+Replace lost sunlight with DaVinci A, D, and K, one capsule daily to keep your vitamin D levels normal.

 Mushrooms are being increasingly recognized for their potent immune support, in both infectious and malignant disease.
 We recommend Fungi Perfecti Host Defense My Community Capsules, 60 Count, 3.2-Ounce.

 Zinc is a vital component of a healthy immune response.
 Foods rich in zinc include red meat, eggs and oysters, so include them regularly in your diet.
 If you eat them frequently but wonder about zinc absorption, you might consider adding a digestive enzyme or simply a zinc supplement, 15 mg. daily.